Data protection

 Introduction/Employee Confidentiality

-Protecting your personal data is an important part of our daily work routine.
-We, Moore Deutschland AG Wirtschaftsprüfungsgesellschaft (hereinafter, “MDAG”), would therefore like to take this opportunity to notify you about the data protection principles which our website follows.
-They are based on the provisions of the Federal Data Protection Act [Bundesdatenschutzgesetz] and other provisions of data protection law.
-We require our employees to maintain secrecy and confidentiality and to adhere to the provisions of data protection law.
+The protection of your personal data is an important aspect of our daily work.
+We, Moore Deutschland AG Wirtschaftsprüfungsgesellschaft (hereinafter referred to as “MDAG”), would therefore like to inform you at this point about the processing of your personal data by us.
+This is based on the provisions of the General Data Protection Regulation (DSGVO), the Federal Data Protection Act (BDSG) and other provisions of data protection law.
+Our employees have been obligated by us to maintain secrecy and confidentiality and to comply with the provisions of data protection law.

 Moore Deutschland AG